 Perhaps where they differ the most is in the scope of their focus.
 Google is concerned about the worldwide market as opposed to Baidu’s focus on the Chinese market.

 Baidu will also rank its own sites as compared to external sites, while Google does not prioritize its own.
 Baidu prioritizes keywords, tags, and meta descriptions, while Google has now shifted into the user experience when it comes to ranking factors.

 Also, due to China’s billion active mobile users, they’ve had more emphasis on mobile as compared to Google.
 Baidu prioritizes internal linking more than compared to Google.
 Additionally, Google prefers quantity over quality.

 Baidu SEO Guide: Conclusion

-A lot of the general aspects or core concepts of search engines apply to Baidu, but they also have their own set of rules that anyone wanting to rank in their platform should follow.
+A lot of the general aspects or core concepts of search engines apply to Baidu, but they also have its own set of rules that anyone wanting to rank on their platform should follow.

 A lot of the basic concepts we discussed will still need actual hands-on experience and implementation to perfect.
 No matter the path you want to take to accomplish your goals, just be sure to remember that by the end of the day, quality content, products, and services will still bring success to your endeavor.

 If you need help in garnering success for your organization and ranking on Baidu, or you need SEO services, contact GMA now.
 We’ll guide you every step of the way.